Khojasteh-hb/FFT-seq/README.md

 The amino acid hydrophobicity values are collected from: https://www.sigmaaldrich.com/FR/fr/technical-documents/technical-article/protein-biology/protein-structural-analysis/amino-acid-reference-chart

 ## Environment Settings
+- ubuntu 18.04
 - Python version:  '3.9'
 - You have to install the required libraries (numpy, scipy, matplotlib)

+## Tip:
+There was a problem with the installation of the library 'matplotlib'.
+I solved the problem with the commands below:

+- apt-get install libjpeg-dev zlib1g-dev

+- pip3 install Pillow

+- pip3 install --upgrade setuptools

+And finally, I installed the library 'matplotlib'

 ## To run the code
 - Change directory to the code path by command: